Search

 Corydoras Punctatus for Sale

-Wild-caught Corydoras punctatus, or the spotted catfish, has a unique spot pattern that makes it easily identifiable.
+Wild-caught Corydoras punctatus nanay, or the spotted catfish, has a unique spot pattern that makes it easily identifiable.
 It is found swimming in tropical waters along two river basins: the Suriname river basin and the iracoubo river basin.
 Its natural habitat offers this species an abundance of resources to thrive!

-While this species requires slightly cooler and softer water temperatures compared to many tropical aquarium fish, it can still be found for sale in pet stores and online with relative ease from planet catfish.
+While this species requires slightly cooler and softer water temp for Corydoras compared to many tropical aquarium fish, it can still be found for sale in pet stores and online with relative ease from planet catfish.

 It’s also best if you purchase several at once (at least four) since these are Sociable creatures who enjoy being part of schools rather than living alone!

-And lastly, when introducing cory cats into your aquarium, it’s always advisable to quarantine them separately to ensure any potential illnesses don’t spread throughout your whole ecosystem – parasites thrive on weakened hosts, after all!
+And lastly, when introducing spotted Cory catfish punctatus into your aquarium, it’s always advisable to quarantine them separately to ensure any potential illnesses don’t spread throughout your whole ecosystem – parasites thrive on weakened hosts, after all!

 Commonly Asked Questions about Punctatus Corydoras Care (FAQ)